bhaney/dotfiles/README.md

 ## Cron job for syncing

-On each computer where I use these dotfiles, I have a cron job to automatically pull updates from github every day.
+To get automatic pull updates every day, set up a cron job that runs the script `pull_dotfiles.sh`.

 in `crontab -e`:
 ```
 0 9 * * * ~/dotfiles/pull_dotfiles.sh
 ```